RedHatProductSecurity/trestle-bot/docs/tutorials/github.md

 ├── markdown
 ├── profiles
 ├── rules
-├── .github
 ├── .trestle
 └── .trestlebot
 ```

-You will notice several files within the `.github/workflows` directory.
-These are the trestlebot actions that will run as we make changes to the repo contents.

 You can now add any catalog or profile content needed for you authoring process.
 For this example, we will add the NIST SP 800-53 Rev. 5 catalog to our `/catalogs` directory.